fRedelaar/cada/README.md

 # Node Anomaly Detection project for SNACS
 This repository contains code for the Social Network Analysis for Computer Scientists (SNACS) 2023/2024 project at Leiden University.
 For this project, we have used the CADA algorithm [1] to detect node anomalies in labelled real world networks.
-Furthermore, we have implemented a third out-of-the-box community detection algorithm, namely ... .
+Furthermore, we have implemented a third out-of-the-box community detection algorithm, namely the Label Propagation algorithm (LPA).

 The code in this repository is based on the code from the original CADA repository, which can be found [here](https://github.com/thomashelling/cada).